legal resources necessary to hold negligent facilities accountable.

 While the Certified Nursing Assistants repositioned the resident “in the bed, removed their gloves, wash their hands, and exited the room.”
 Both Certified Nursing Assistants “failed to don the appropriate protective equipment [before] entering the room.”

 Was your loved one injured or died prematurely while living at The Highlands of Dyersburg Health and Rehabilitation Center?
 If so, call the Tennessee nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Dyer County victims of mistreatment living in long-term facilities including nursing homes in Dyersburg.
+Our network of attorneys fights aggressively on behalf of Dyer County victims of mistreatment living in long-term facilities including nursing homes in Dyersburg.

 Our skillful attorneys provide legal representation in victim cases involving nursing home abuse when it occurs in private and public nursing facilities.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can start working on your case now to ensure your rights are protected.